Skip to main content

 Fine Art: 2D (B.A.)

-In the Fine Art Major, 2D Emphasis, students will master the skills and concepts required to become confident and productive professional artists.
-Students will be prepared for a lifetime of involvement in the arts and create a portfolio of work from still life, landscape, figurative, and abstract works.
-You will explore a variety of techniques.
-With the expert faculty's guidance, you will develop technical and creative thinking skills and discover new possibilities that strengthen your work.
+The Fine Art Major, 2D Emphasis, produces confident and productive professional artists.
+Students will be prepared for a lifetime of involvement in the arts and create a portfolio of work.
+With expert faculty guidance, they develop creative thinking skills and a variety of techniques.

 Master Skills.
 Make Your Mark.